 By Bill Kelly, CAIA Association CEO

-Seek diversification, education, and know your risk tolerance.
+Seek education, diversification of both your portfolio and people, and know your risk tolerance.
 Investing is for the long term.